Andreas Zagklis: Professional career

 Zagklis practiced next to the pioneer sports lawyers Pantelis Dedes in Greece from 2004 to 2008, and next to Dirk-Rainer Martens in Munich, Germany from 2008 to 2016.
 In 2006, along with Dedes, Zagklis published the book "Lozano's Athletic Arbitration Court".
 At the time with Dede, he represented some of the top players such as Michalis Kakiouzis, Giorgos Sigalas, and Arvydas Macijauskas.

 Since 2008, Zagklis is in charge of the Basketball Arbitral Tribunal (BAT), he is an FIVB legal counsel, advising on a wide range of commercial and sporting legal issues, and has represented various clubs and players before FIFA, UEFA and acted as an assistant to the Court of Arbitration for Sport in three Olympic Games (2004, 2006, and 2008).
 Zagklis has worked in the past with Xabi Alonso, Javi Martínez and Arturo Vidal in the cases of their transfer to FC Bayern Munich, while he has also worked with football clubs such as Fenerbahçe, Panathinaikos, PAOK and AEK Athens.
 He also serves as a member of the Disciplinary Commission of the International Gymnastics Federation (FIG) and the International Cycling Union’s (UCI) Anti-Doping Tribunal.

 Zagklis has published several articles on sports law, policy, labor relations, and arbitration.
 He is a guest lecturer at the International Master in Management, Law and Humanities of Sport at the University of Neuchâtel, and at the International Sports Law LLM programme of the University of Zurich.

 FIBA

 In June 2016, Zagklis joined FIBA as a legal director.
-On 7 December 2018, the FIBA's Central Board unanimously agreed to appoint Zagklis as new FIBA Secretary General.
+Following the death of Secretary General Patrick Baumann during the Summer Youth Olympics in October 2018, on 7 December 2018, the FIBA's Central Board unanimously agreed to appoint Zagklis as new FIBA Secretary General.